 Social networks have become ubiquitous in our lives — especially if you’re under about 30.
 This growth has fueled business attempts to capitalize on social networks as a tool for marketing their brands.
 To the extent use of social networks as part of their marketing strategy has created engagement with consumers, the utilization of social network marketing strategy has been a good thing.

 Consumer profiling is an important part of marketing strategy.
 Profiling allows companies to identify the most likely prospects for their products.
 For instance, if a consumer visits university websites, they are likely candidates for all kinds of products aimed at college students including moving vans, used textbooks, and credit cards.
 Profiling also allows you to know more about your target market so you can craft advertising messages for maximum impact.
+Although it will disappear soon, cookies help implement this type of profiling based on clickstream data to go beyond traditional market segmentation using behavioral data.

 Unfortunately, like all good tools of marketing strategy, social networks are ripe for abuse by firms who don’t realize how to use them correctly.
 As social network technology has evolved, so has the potential for abuse.